 Where: Barnstaple Bay, Devon, with its mouth near SS456319.

 Name Origin: Naurum makes best sense emended to *Navarum, as suggested by R&S, and then analysed as the early river name navis plus PIE *ar- ‘to fit together’.
 This is an excellent fit to the way that the rivers Taw and Torridge come together to share a single mouth into the sea.

 Notes: Ptolemy's Ναβαρου is remarkably similar in name and topography.
-A less likely location is a little way north, where the Somerset Levels are drained by a multiplicity of channels, which have changed over the centuries, but reach the sea in two main channels, now called the Parrett and the Brue.
+A less likely location is a little way north, where the Somerset Levels are drained by a multiplicity of channels, which have changed over the centuries, but reach the (now an offshore sandbank) and Stert Island.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.